zuqq/graze/README.md

 For every visited URL we store a JSON-encoded record that contains information about the corresponding node in the crawl graph.

-The file names are derived from the URL's SHA-1 digest; for example,
+The record's name is derived from the URL's SHA-1 digest; for example,

 ```
 https://www.iana.org/protocols/apply